 How to Get Rid of Spotted Lanternfly Eggs

+If you see a grown spotted lanternfly you should stomp on it.
+However, the most effective way to prevent spotted lanternflies is to eliminate their eggs.
 If you notice Spotted Lanternfly eggs, it is important to remove the eggs or call your local Department of Agriculture to report your findings.
 To remove Spotted Lanternfly eggs yourself, complete the form on this page, and we will mail you a FREE Spotted Lanternfly Egg remover.
 Read below for a few tips for DIY egg removal:

 - Use your FREE Viking Pest Control Spotted Lanternfly Egg Scrapper